Selfish (Justin Timberlake song)

 "Selfish" is a song by American singer-songwriter Justin Timberlake.
 Released on January 25, 2024, it is his first solo single release in almost six years, following his standalone July 2018 single "SoulMate".
-It is the lead single from his sixth studio album Everything I Thought It Was.
+It is the lead single from his sixth studio album, Everything I Thought It Was.
 It was followed shortly after by a promotional single, "Drown", in late February.

 Background and release

-Between 2020 and 2023, Timberlake did not release any solo singles, only appearing on collaborations such as "Stay with Me", "Sin Fin" with Romeo Santos, and on Timbaland's "Keep Going Up" alongside Nelly Furtado.
-In September 2023, he reunited with NSYNC on the promotional single "Better Place" for the soundtrack album to the 2023 DreamWorks Animation film Trolls Band Together; he also co-produced the soundtrack itself.
+In 2023, Timberlake reunited with former members of his band, NSYNC, and released the single "Better Place" in support of the Trolls Band Together soundtrack, and a collaboration with Timbaland and Nelly Furtado titled "Keep Going Up".
+Timberlake had also collaborated with Romeo Santos on the song "Sin Fin", with Jack Harlow on the song "Parent Trap" for Harlow's album Come Home the Kids Miss You, a remix of Coco Jones' song "ICU", and a further remix of the song "3D" by Jungkook.
+Timberlake had also worked with Calvin Harris, alongside Pharrell Williams and Halsey, on Harris's song "Stay with Me".

 On January 25, 2024, Timberlake appeared on The Tonight Show Starring Jimmy Fallon.
 He announced the release of "Selfish" and revealed that the parent album Everything I Thought It Was had taken four years to produce.